 Honoring Your Family At Your Wedding

 If you are lucky enough to have your grandparents attend your wedding, how do you make sure you honor them properly?
 Do you have an aunt or uncle with whom you share a treasured relationship?
 What about loved ones that are no longer with us?
 So many of our brides and grooms ask how they can best incorporate loved ones into their wedding.
-There are many creative options depending on your relationships, your family members, and the size, the style and the type of event you are planning to showcase generations of love.
+There are many creative options depending on your relationships, your family members, and the size, the style, and the type of event you are planning to showcase generations of love.

 Creative Ways to Include Your Extended Family